 In the race to get to that first ripe tomato of the gardening season, it's easy to put all of your eggs in the "early season tomato" basket.
 But ensuring that you have a few late-season varieties in your garden means that not only will you have something different to look forward to later in the season, but that you can keep your garden productive, longer.
 Late season varieties are those that produce a harvest 80 to 100 days after planting.
 They provide a nice bit of overlap with your main season tomatoes and fill the void left when your determinate early-season tomatoes stop producing.

-Tips for Late Season Tomatoes
+Tips for Late-Season Tomatoes

-Many of these late season varieties are ideal for those gardeners with a long growing season.
+Many of these late-season varieties are ideal for those gardeners with a long growing season.
 Gardeners with a short season may end up with frost before they're able to get a harvest from some of these varieties, so keep your first frost date in mind when choosing varieties.

 Late season varieties are planted at the beginning of the gardening season, right along with your main season tomatoes.
 They need plenty of time to mature.

-'Bull's Heart' These indeterminate tomatoes ripen about 90 days after planting.
-They are quite large -- one to two pounds, with pink flesh and skin.
-'Bull's Heart' is an oxheart-shaped Russian variety.
+These indeterminate tomatoes ripen about 90 days after planting.
+They are quite large—one to two pounds, with pink flesh and skin.
+Bull's Heart is an oxheart-shaped Russian variety.
 If you're a fan of more flesh and fewer seeds in your tomatoes, this would be a good one to try!

-'Japanese Black Trifele' If you're looking for something a bit different, you must try 'Japanese Black Trifele.'
-Mahogany-shouldered fruits with a complex, smoky flavor on a fairly well-behaved plant -- what's not to love?
+If you're looking for something a bit different, you must try Japanese Black Trifele.
+These mahogany-shouldered fruits boast a complex, smoky flavor on a fairly well-behaved plant.
 You can even grow this one in containers if you are short on space, though they do better if you can give them a bit of staking.

-'Mortgage Lifter' 'Mortgage Lifter' was so named because the man who developed this variety sold them, and, the story goes, was able to pay off his mortgage from selling his huge tomatoes.
+Mortgage Lifter was so named because the man who developed this variety, so the story goes, was able to pay off his mortgage from selling his huge tomatoes.
 Whether that's true or not, this is definitely a variety you'll want to try in your garden.
 Perfect tomato flavor, large fruits, and a great story to go along with them.
-Indeterminate.

-'Ponderosa Pink' Yes, it's another pink tomato, but this is such a reliable producer that it's a great addition to your late season tomato selections.
+Another pink tomato, Ponderosa is such a reliable producer that it's a great addition to your late-season tomato selections.
 The one-pound fruits are nearly seedless, with lots of delicious tomato flavor.
-Harvest approximately 80 days after planting.
-Indeterminate.
+Expect to harvest this variety approximately 80 days after planting.